 A. Lower company dividends could be a result of a number of factors including pressure on profit margins, poor sales and the need for companies to fund their businesses by retaining profits.
 Companies may choose not to pay dividends as it's cheaper for them to keep any profits, rather than raise money by borrowing.
-The graph below shows the continued fall in domestic company earnings to 30 September 2009.
 It's worth noting that even though equity markets have rebounded significantly, company earnings are still lagging behind.
-This reduction in company earnings reflects the lower dividends passed through to investors.
+This reduction in company earnings along with companies preserving their capital reflects the lower dividends passed through to investors.